sabinpark/ECE382_Lab4/README.md

 #### B Functionality
 * none
 #### A Functionality
-* forgot to update the drawBox function's parameters to be the ball instantiation's parameters
+* I forgot to update the *drawBox* function's parameters to be the ball instantiation's parameters
-* ball was moving back and forth in the middle of the screen
-* had to figure out where the ball's drawing point started from
+* * This messed up the ball's movements on the LCD screen and made it go crazy (moving left and right just in the middle of the screen).
+After setting the parameters properly, the ball resumed its normal movements.
+* I had to mess around with the *drawBox* and *drawPaddle* subroutines/methods so that the collision detection methods properly bounced off the ball.
 #### Bonus Functionality
 ###### Inverted Display
+* none
 ###### Circle
+* When I designed the heart pattern and tried to use it in the debugger mode, I found that the heart was upside down.
+This made me quickly realize that the 2-byte pattern for R13 was drawn from the bottom to the top (not the other way around).
+Thus, I updated my heart-pattern by vertically flipping it and recalculating the 2-byte values.
+This made the heart right-side up.
 ###### Fine Movement
+* I struggled with the fine movement in the vertical axis.
+I ended up just fixing the horizontal axis.
+Initially, I had trouble in that the ball seemed to bounce within the left quarter of the LCD screen.
+I soon realized that I had to readjust the defined LCD boundaries as well, not just the velocity values.

 ## Documentation
 ### Prelab
-None
+* None
 ### Lab
-* None.
+* None
-* commit history is innacurate due to file over-writing.
+* Commit history is innacurate due to file over-writing